Intravitreal injection

 What does an intravitreal injection involve?

-An intravitreal injection is done under local anaesthetic, administered via eye drops, in a sterile operating theatre.
-A special instrument, the blepharostat, keeps the eyelids still and prevents the eyelids from closing.
-The doctor will instruct the patient to look away from the site of the injection.
-The procedure is extremely quick: it lasts only a few minutes and the patient will only feel a slight discomfort.
+An intravitreal injection is done under local anaesthetic, administered via eye drops, in an out-patient operating theatre.
+A speculum is usually used to keep the eyelids still and to decrease the tendency to close your eyes.
+In my own practice, I usually ask the patient to look away from the site of the injection.
+The procedure is extremely quick, only a few seconds, and the patient will only feel a slight discomfort.

 Medicine is injected into the vitreous humour – the clear gel that fills the eye between the lens and the retina (the back of the eye).
 The injection administers the drug locally, fighting the eye disorder more effectively.

-Potential risks arising from this procedure include retinal damage, vision loss, inflammation within the eye, floaters, bleeding, and infections.
+Potential risks arising from this procedure include retinal damage, inflammation within the eye, floaters, bleeding, infections, and in very rare cases, visual loss.

 How can I prepare for an intravitreal injection?

-Before getting started on intravitreal treatment, you should tell your doctor about any risk factors, for instance, if you’re suffering from any cardiac or vascular condition or if you’re allergic to any medication.
+Before getting started on intravitreal treatment, you should tell your doctor about any risk factors, for instance, if you’re suffering from any heart problems or if you've had any recent eye infections.
+Otherwise, no special preparation is required.

 Post-operative process